 Laser Cut Business Cards

-I designed the card in Inkscape starting with a 3.5×2″ rounded box.
-I added the text then converted it to curves so I could remove extra stuff like the center of an “O” and reduce protruding odd shapes into letters.
+I designed in Inkscape starting with a 3.5 by 2 inch box.
+I added the text then converted it to curves so I could remove extra stuff like the floating center of an “O” and reduce protruding odd shapes into letters.
+I have the cards share borders to reduce cutting time.

 Here’s some video of cutting: